 As an insurance company and claims administrator, your insurance company has a fiduciary duty to you. this means that your insurance company has an obligation to act in your best interests when offering you a settlement on an uncontested disability claim.
 It is easier to manage your finances if you have a fixed monthly stream of income vs receiving a large payout of all your expected future benefits and having to structure a financial plan for the long term.
 If there is a question as to your ability to manage your finances, your insurance company will not offer you a payout.

 Such questions can arise if you have certain mental health conditions, such as gambling habits.
 If any of your medical records contain any notes from doctors questioning your financial competency there could be an issue.
-Some carriers will require your mental health provider to sign a Physician Competency Statement before agreeing to a buyout.
+Some carriers will require your mental health provider to sign a Physician Competency Statement before agreeing to a lump sum buyout.